 Starting with AR-15 Style Pistol vs. a Rifle

 Let’s cover intent real quick since that’s what seems to matter so much.
-If you start with the pistol version first and happen to have a short rifle barrel lying around, it can’t be proven that your intent was to create a SBR without a tax stamp.
-Why, because you have an AR-style pistol with a pistol brace.
+If you start with the pistol version first and happen to have a short rifle barrel lying around, it can’t be proven that you intended to create a SBR without a tax stamp.
+Why?
+Because you have an AR-style pistol with a pistol brace.

 AR-15 Style Pistol